ocadwebxr/ocadu-open-webxr/README.md

 The gallery template features a pointcloud artwork created and provided courtesy of Pau Aviles.

-The cartoon featured in the gallery template is a clip from [Felix: Doubles for Darwin](https://archive.org/details/Felix_DoublesforDarwin_NoAudio), a public domain cartoon produced in 1924 by Margaret J. Winkler and Patrick Sullivan.
+The cartoon used in the gallery template is [Felix: Doubles for Darwin](https://archive.org/details/Felix_DoublesforDarwin_NoAudio), produced in 1924 by Margaret J. Winkler and Patrick Sullivan and presently under public domain.

-The audio featured in the gallery template is [Blue Grass Blues as performed by the Chicago Blues Dance Orchestra](https://archive.org/details/78_blue-grass-blues_chicago-blues-dance-orchestra_gbia0278941a/BLUE+GRASS+BLUES+-+CHICAGO+BLUES+DANCE+ORCHESTRA.flac), a public domain audio recording produced in 1923.
+The audio featured in the gallery template is [Blue Grass Blues as performed by the Chicago Blues Dance Orchestra](https://archive.org/details/78_blue-grass-blues_chicago-blues-dance-orchestra_gbia0278941a/BLUE+GRASS+BLUES+-+CHICAGO+BLUES+DANCE+ORCHESTRA.flac), published in 1923 and presently under public domain.

 ### Javascript Dependencies

-This project incorporates the following javascript libraries:
+This project incorporates the following JavaScript libraries:

 - [A-Frame](https://aframe.io)
 - [A-Frame Extras](https://github.com/n5ro/aframe-extras)